Another 'Stormy' dust up for attorney Avenatti with the Wall Street Journal

-Attorney for adult film star Stormy Daniels, Michael Avenatti is back in the news this week claiming a Wall Street Journal article Monday is not true.
+The attorney for adult film star Stormy Daniels, Michael Avenatti, is back in the news this week claiming a Wall Street Journal article Monday is not true.

-“Any media report citing ‘unnamed sources’ (and not a single document) suggesting we are delaying the investigation into Mr. (Michael) Cohen and (President Donald J. Trump) is completely false and without basis,” he tweeted Tuesday morning.
+“Any media report citing ‘unnamed sources’ (and not a single document) suggesting we are delaying the investigation into Mr. [Michael] Cohen and [President Donald J. Trump] is completely false and without basis,” he tweeted Tuesday morning.
 “We have already waived the privilege as to a host of docs and communications to ensure justice is done.”

 Any media report citing “unnamed sources” (and not a single document) suggesting we are delaying the investigation into Mr. Cohen and DJT is completely false and without basis.
 We have already waived the privilege as to a host of docs and communications to ensure justice is done.